Josh-Larson/P.O.N.D.S/pond_client/README.md

 # Pond Clients

+All of the code of the two Raspberry Pis that actually control fountain pumps will be in this folder.

 The two pond Pis have the ideal requirements:

 1. Clients (Pond Pis) connect to the central controller to serve status information